saltitc/drf-ff/README.md

-# Blog drf project

 ## Project description

 This project is an api written in the DRF framework.
-The frontend is made with NuxtJS, it is stored in another [repository](https://github.com/saltitc/nuxtjs_blog).
+The frontend is made with NuxtJS, it is stored in another [repository](https://github.com/saltitc/nuxtjs_ff).
 You can use Postman to test it, or you can clone an additional repository with the frontend.

 ## Getting Started